-It’s always wise to have a conversation with your doctor about back safety measures that are best for you.
+It’s always wise to have a conversation with your doctor about the back safety measures that are best for you.
 And it’s crucial to let your doctor know if you are suffering with back pain, because there are many effective ways to address back pain.

-We’ve compiled a few general steps we can all take to help protect our backs
+We’ve compiled a few general steps we can all take to help protect our backs.

-Be careful lifting.
+- Be careful lifting.
 Lifting is one of the most common causes of back pain.
 Don’t just grab something and pick it up.
 Take a moment to think about the best way to lift the item and protect your back, especially when it’s something on the heavier side.
 Bending over to pick up a heavy object is never a good idea.
-It is best to bend your knees and squat to lift the object.
+It is best to bend your knees and squat to lift an object.
 Keep the weight of the object close to your body and use your stomach and leg muscles to do the work.
 And never twist your body while lifting.

-Think about how you sleep.
+- Think about how you sleep.
 Invest in a good mattress and pillow.
 We spend a lot of our lives in bed sleeping.
 What we sleep on and how we position our bodies while we sleep can impact the spine.
 Sleeping on your back is often recommended to protect the back, because lying on the stomach can throw the spine out of its natural position and put stress on the back.
 When turning over in bed, it is important to avoid twisting the body.
-Try to tighten the muscles in your core and move the body as one solid unit and not a bunch of separate parts.
+Try to tighten the muscles in your core and move the body as one solid unit not a bunch of separate parts.